sysconf/gitted.gitted-io/README.md

-# Textree source content of the gitted.io website
+# This _textree_ branch: source content of the gitted.io website,
+  powered by textree

 This directory holds the content source for the http://gitted.io/ website.